jpereira/dotfiles/README.md

-settings
+dotfiles
 ========

-all of my .dot settings
+All of my .dot settings

+Just call "./install.sh run" to create the symbolic-links to ~/.<dotfiles>